JerryX1110/FMG-based-Action-Recognition/README.md

 ## Contact
-If you have any question or comment, please contact the first author of the paper - XiaoHao XU(u201810644@hust.edu.com).
+If you have any question, feel free to report a issue in this repo or directly contact the first author of the paper - Xiaohao XU(xxh11102019@outlook.com).